 So these questions matter.
 And in fairness, the candidates did a great job with our inquiries.
 For example, we asked:

 You can read the Democratic National Committee candidate full responses under each of their respective names.

 What is your personal position on Tribal Sovereignty?
 What facts, research and/or people have informed that position?

-And we received responses such as these excerpts below (full versions available in pdf):
+And we received responses such as these excerpts below:

 Mayor Pete Buttigieg: I have seen first-hand how much it means to individuals and families who are both South Bend residents and tribal citizens to have access to the resources the tribe provides for them, and was proud to support the restoration of their tribal homeland.
 That’s why I support protecting the government-to-government relationship between the sovereign tribes and the U.S. government.